-'''

-g := x -> x^2 - 1.
+$g := x -> x^2 - 1.$

-'''

 When we compare these two notations we notice a major difference right away.
-The Maple notation clearly separates the defining of the function (the arrow operation) from the naming of the function (the assignment operation) but the mathematical notation combines these two operations into one use of the equals sign.
+The Maple notation clearly separates the defining of the function (the arrow operation) from the naming of the function (the assignment operation) but the mathematical notation combines these two operations into one use of the equal sign.
 The mathematical notation has one clear advantage over the Maple notation.
 The mathematical notation is more compact.
-But, as we have seen in previous worksheets and will see again later in this worksheet, the mathematical notation has the disadvantage of being somewhat ambiguous.
+But as we saw in Worksheet 2, and will see again later in this worksheet, the mathematical notation has the disadvantage of being ambiguous.